 How to build rest into your day

-A new baby brings many changes.
-Between your feeding schedule, the new demands of parenthood, your baby’s sleep patterns, or simple exhaustion, you may find it difficult to get a good night’s sleep.
 Some sleep disturbance is normal, but if you’re not getting enough sleep, you may start to feel run down, which puts you at greater risk for developing emotional and physical health problems.

 The following tips can help:

-• Limit visitors in the first few days or weeks after you get home with the baby, to allow yourself time to establish a healthy sleep pattern
+• Limit visitors in the first few days or weeks after you get home with the baby, to allow yourself time to establish a healthy sleep pattern.

 • Try taking a warm bath or shower to relax tense muscles.
-If you don’t have time, try a hot water bottle
+If you don’t have time, try a hot water bottle.

-• Listen to some of your favourite relaxing music or nature sounds
+• Listen to some of your favourite relaxing music or nature sounds.

 • Talk with someone you trust.
 Information and reassurance can ease fears and anxieties

-• Arrange for breaks—ask your partner, a friend or a family member to watch the baby while you get some sleep
+• Arrange for breaks—ask your partner, a friend or a family member to watch the baby while you get some sleep.

 Rest and Relaxation